-Before training at Italia Conti, Miles Paloma had West End experience with Oliver! and as Bruce Bogtrotter in Matilda the Musical, and since graduating last year, he has most recently appeared in Sally Cookson’s production of Peter Pan for National Theatre.
+Before training at Italia Conti, Miles Paloma had West End experience with Oliver! and as Bruce Bogtrotter in the Royal Shakespeare Company’s Matilda The Musical, and since graduating last year, he has most recently appeared in Sally Cookson’s production of Peter Pan for National Theatre.
 Miles appeared in the ensemble for a La La Land parody on Comic Relief in 2017 and filmed as a featured dancer in Gucci’s short film Second Summer of Love.
 We chatted with Miles about his time in Peter Pan, playing Bruce in Matilda and filming for a Walkers commercial.

 How was your time in Peter Pan?